 As forage sorghum is used mainly for cattle grazing, hay production and silage our forage sorghum varieties feature superior stem quality, standability, high sugar levels, high dry matter production, and low prussic acid levels.

-For our grain sorghum portfolio, we accessed elite germplasm from around the world to bring to market varieties of superior field performance with key attributes such as maximum insect and disease resistance, grain quality, harvestability, and tolerances to extreme weather conditions such as drought.
+For our grain sorghum portfolio, we accessed elite germplasm from around the world to bring to market hybrids of superior field performance with key attributes such as maximum insect and disease resistance, grain quality, harvestability, and tolerances to extreme weather conditions such as drought.

 Sorghum is grown in drier zones where corn cannot be grown therefore yield, drought tolerance, standability, and disease resistance are important attributes for sorghum growers.